Latest OGS News

-OGS Statement on February 28/March 1, 2019 earthquakes near Edmond, OK
+OGS Statement on February 5, 2021 earthquakes near Perry

 The Oklahoma Geological Survey (OGS) is a state agency and a research organization of the University of Oklahoma.
 OGS monitors seismicity throughout the state; an effort that began with the Leonard Geophysical Observatory starting in the 1970s and continues today in Norman.
 Today, the seismic network encompasses 100+ seismometers that deliver real-time data to the central data hub in Norman.
-Analysts in Norman process the seismic data and deliver updated earthquake locations, magnitudes, and other scientific data products that are freely-available and shared through the OGS website (http://ogs.ou.edu/) and through collaborative partners at the United States Geological Survey.
+Analysts in Norman process the seismic data and deliver updated earthquake locations, magnitudes, and other scientific data products that are freely-available and shared through the OGS website and through collaborative partners.

 Dr. Jake Walter, State Seismologist